edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

 npx pod install
 ```

-When running the above command, if you run in the below error: follow the steps in this section: <https://rnfirebase.io/#altering-cocoapods-to-use-frameworks>
+When running the above command, if you run into the below error: you can follow the steps in this section: <https://rnfirebase.io/#altering-cocoapods-to-use-frameworks>
 ![screenshots](/assets/edwardsmoses-Screenshot 2024-07-20 at 14.33.21.png)
+<sub><sup>_guess who ran into the above error_</sup></sub>

 If you haven't yet configured your Firebase project,follow the below steps in the documentation:
 <https://rnfirebase.io/#generating-ios-credentials>